-Contradicting established narratives about which books are important to our national history, we are hoping to show what people really borrowed from 18 historic libraries across Scotland.
-To come to our conclusions, we analyse the reading of lead miners in Dumfries and Galloway, clergymen in Dunblane and Dumfries, advocates in Edinburgh, university students, professors and townspeople in the historic university towns of Aberdeen, Edinburgh, St Andrews and Glasgow, and what Daniel Defoe called the ‘middling sort’ of people in Selkirk, Wigtown, Kirkwall, Haddington, and rural Perthshire.
+Contradicting established narratives about which books are important to our national history, the resource reveals what people really borrowed from 18 historic libraries across Scotland.
+It contains the borrowings of lead miners in Dumfries and Galloway, clergymen in Dunblane and Dumfries, advocates in Edinburgh, university students, professors and townspeople in the historic university towns of Aberdeen, Edinburgh, St Andrews and Glasgow, and what Daniel Defoe called the ‘middling sort’ of people in Selkirk, Wigtown, Kirkwall, Haddington, and rural Perthshire.

 Use the Quick Search, Advanced Search or Browse functions at the top of this page to learn more!